-The term “Have you got Wifi” has grown into one of the most popular phrases on the planet and is understandable in most corners of the globe.
-However, life is not always Rosie and we may occasionally be left offline, without any connection and in an overall devastating scenario, usually leaving us feeling completely bereft, whether on holiday or at home (humour the poetic license please)
+The phrase “Have you got WiFi?” has grown into one of the most popular phrases on the planet and is understandable in most corners of the globe.
+However, life is not always rosy, and we may occasionally be left offline, without any connection and in an overall devastating scenario, usually leaving us feeling completely bereft, whether on holiday or at home (humour the poetic license please).

 Although this may seem pointless and unnecessary a routers antennas and their position can cause noticeable differences in signal strength.
 The router can come in with two types of antennas, either internal or external, if your router has two external antennas the most effective position to get the strongest connection is to position the antennas perpendicular to each other.
 This should boost signal strength and hopefully will allow you to increase your bandwidth.